larnTechGeeks/flask-test/README.md

 # Structure

 ## src
-- The `src` folder contains the source code of project and the technical test.
+- The `src` folder contains the source code of project and the tests.

 ## tests
 - The `tests` folder contains the tests for the system.